kaizen-ai/kaizenflow/docs/Coding_Style_Guide.md

   - Git is capitalized if it refers to the tool and it's not capitalized when it refers to the command (this is what Git documentation suggests)
   - Python is written capitalized (this is what Python documentation suggests)
-  - Pandas is written lowercase, unless it is a beginning of the line in which case it's capitalized, but it's better to try to avoid to start a sentence with it (this is what pandas + English convention seems to suggest)
+  - `pandas` is written lowercase, unless it is a beginning of the line in which case it's capitalized, but it's better to try to avoid to start a sentence with it (this is what pandas + English convention seems to suggest)
   - Any other library could suggest a different convention based on the preference